khakhalin/notes/keywords/bash.md

 * `|` - chains commands, such as output of the left command becomes input for the right one.
 * `tee` - catches standard output and redirects it to the file.
 For example `command | tee log.txt`
 * `tar` - archiver to compress data 🔥
+* `bash -c "string"` - makes bash execute whatever is written in this string

 **Variables**
 * `var="whatever"` - sets a variable